buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

 buildtest provides an interface to automatically open your buildspecs in editor and validate them after closing file.
-You are welcome to open your buildspec in your editor (`vim`, `emacs`, `nano`) but you won't be able to validate the buildspec unless you explicitly run the test or use `buildtest buildspec validate` to see if your buildspec is valid. buildtest comes with two commands to edit your buildspecs ``buildtest buildspec edit`` and ``buildtest buildspec edit-files`` which we will discuss below.
+You are welcome to open your buildspec in your editor (`vim`, `emacs`, `nano`) but you won't be able to validate the buildspec unless you explicitly run the test or use **buildtest buildspec validate** to see if your buildspec is valid. buildtest comes with two commands to edit your buildspecs ``buildtest buildspec edit`` and ``buildtest buildspec edit-file`` which we will discuss below.

 Editing by Test ``buildtest buildspec edit``